torchbox/wagtailmedia/README.md

 ### Compatibility

 `wagtailmedia` is compatible with Wagtail 2.2 and above.
+For compatibility with Wagtail 2.1 and 2.0, use the [v0.2.0 release](https://github.com/torchbox/wagtailmedia/releases/tag/v0.2.0).

 ## How to install